Chapter 13 Visualizations: the gglot2 Library

 filter(month == 9, region == "N")

-• The shape of histograms depends on the exact with and location of the bins.
-This is quite a big problem for discrete values, such as age (almost always measured in full years), and may obscure some patterns in data.
+• The shape of histograms depends on the exact width and location of the bins.
+This is quite a big problem for discrete values, such as age (almost always measured in full years), and may create spurious patterns on histograms.

 The solution to the first problem is fairly simple: instead of plotting the number (count) of observations in each bin, we plot density–percentage of data points per unit bin with.
 The density numbers do not change much when changing the dataset size or number of bins.